Myositis - Polymyositis and Dermatomyositis

 - Creatine kinase can be up to 50 times normal.
 It is rarely normal in active disease and the level is usually a good indicator of disease activity.

 - About 20% have anti-Jo-1 antibodies.
-They indicate a poor prognosis with interstitial lung disease.This lung disease occurs in about a third.
+They indicate a poor prognosis with interstitial lung disease, which occurs in about a third .

 - The diagnosis is established by electromyography (EMG) and is confirmed by muscle biopsy.
 In polymyositis it is the definitive test.